Mattias Löw: 2020s

 In the wake of the COVID-19 pandemic in India Mattias Löw created the photo-essay exhibition 98 Days, dealing with worry, uncertainty and social distancing during the 2020 lockdown.
 A digital exhibition with online viewing rooms of the project first appeared at Fotografisk Center in Copenhagen, Denmark during June 2020.

 During July 2021, Swedish and Norwegian news media drew attention to the fact that Mattias Löw together with Academy Awards-nominated producer Mathias Fjellström is working on a documentary film about a red scarf, originally a gift from Skellefteå Municipality to relocated residents around Christmas 2017 that appeared on one of the insurgents during 2021 storming of the United States Capitol.
 During February 2025, after Donald Trump's pardon of January 6 United States Capitol attack defendants, Löw indicated that he would like to invite the Capitol attackers to Skellefteå.

-In February 2022, Swedish newspapers from Norrbotten reported that Mattias Löw was making a documentary TV-series for Sveriges Television about Carina Henriksson, an opera diva from Tornedalen or Meänmaa, a culturally rich region at the border of Sweden and Finland.
+In February 2022, Swedish newspapers from Norrbotten reported that Mattias Löw was making a documentary TV-series for Sveriges Television about Carina Henriksson, an opera diva from Torne Valley, a culturally rich region at the border of Sweden and Finland.
 The series was broadcast on SVT and SVT Play in September and October 2023 with the Swedish title Vildmarksdivan, and international title The Wilderness Diva.

 In the summer of 2022, when the COVID-19 pandemic's restrictions were lifted, Mattias Löw exhibited photographs, essays and video works under the title Fångad i rädsla - Frozen in Fear about his experiences of worry, uncertainty and social distancing in India in the spring and summer of 2020.

 In connection with the mud chaos at Burning Man in 2023, Mattias Löw documented audio-visual content that were shared in world media.
 The documentation led to the photo essay and following exhibition What really happened at Burning Man?
 Updated works were exhibited in connection with Burning Man 2024, as Löw also explained the events' ten principles to national Swedish TV audiences.